In this series of articles, I identify types of salespeople who fail to meet expectations. But they all have one thing in common: they interview well.

 The Effect on Sales

 So, you do not have what you thought was a fearless sales candidate who will prospect for new business and hold the line on price during negotiations.
-Instead, this is a salesperson plagued by call avoidance, an inadequate pipeline, and low sales.
+Instead, this tricky sales candidate is known for call avoidance, inadequate pipelines, and low sales.
 They wilt at the first hint of rejection and stop prospecting.
 As a result, they chase existing customers, warm relationships and struggle closing sales.

 They are a contradiction because of their assertive exterior combined with a fragile interior.
 As a sales manager, this creates confusion for you because you can’t figure out why your new salesperson, who appears to have plenty of self-confidence, is afraid to cold call.
 It simply doesn’t make sense.